39th Arkansas Infantry Regiment: Prairie Grove

-Re-Organization and Consolidation with Chew's Sharpshooter Battalion
+Re-Organization and Consolidation with Chew's battalion

-After the retreat from Prairie Grove to Van Buren, the 39th (Hawthorn's) Regiment Arkansas Infantry Regiment underwent a major reorganization on December 16, 1862.
-Hailey's, Perkins' and Tumlinson's cavalry companies had been dismounted and organized into Chew's Sharpshooter Battalion prior to the battle of Prairie Grove, and, in the general reorganization of the Confederate army after the battle, the companies were consolidated with Hawthorn's Regiment.
+After the retreat from Prairie Grove to Van Buren, Hawthorn's regiment underwent a major reorganization on December 16, 1862.
+Hailey's, Perkins' and Tumlinson's cavalry companies had been dismounted and organized into Chew's battalion prior to the battle of Prairie Grove, and, in the general reorganization of the Confederate army after the battle, the companies were consolidated with Hawthorn's Regiment.
 The U.S. War Department clerks who created the Compiled Service Records combined all the service records of these cavalrymen into "Cocke's regiment", rather than catalog them as independent companies.
 The problem is that many of the men who served in those companies were not around when the companies were consolidated with Cocke's regiment.